 “Please find out how much that escapade just cost me, I’ll be back with my wallet.”
 By the time I get back, Doug has negotiated the price down from 300 dirhams ($30) to about 70 dirhams ($7).
 I give the guide an extra 20 dirham, which puts things right and everyone walks away happy.

 And now I know what “photo” actually means…

-A few hours later we stop for lunch in Midelt, the City of Apples – a gigantic red apple sculpture at the edge of town tells us so!
-As we depart, we are barraged by men selling fossils.
+We stop for lunch in Midelt, the City of Apples – a gigantic red apple sculpture at the edge of town tells us so!
+At the Restaurant Diafa, most of our group orders pizza, while I welcome a salad, one of only two or three that I will find in this country.
+The corner of the restaurant is curtained off as a prayer room, where men and women take turns behind the curtain for a few minutes of midday prayer.
+As we depart, we are barraged by men wanting to sell us fossils.
 Morocco was once a sea bed, so ammonites and other fossilized sea life are a pretty big business here.

 Well after dark, we reach Mergouza, and the Kasbah Mohayut.

-OH MY!
-Even in the dark, this mud brick oasis on the edge of the desert is beautiful, and I cannot wait to explore it in the daylight.
-I find my room and walk through a tiny door and into a room that rivals the size of my Seattle apartment.
+My.
+Oh.
+My.
+Even in the dark, this mud brick oasis on the edge of the desert is very beautiful, and I cannot wait to explore it in the daylight.
+I find my room at the far end of the kasbah, and walk through a modest door under a plaster and stone archway, and into a space with a ceiling of reed and beam, and a carved stone sink, in a space that I swear is bigger than my entire apartment.

 I wish I could capture the sounds and smells of this place, as I sit at the edge of one of the fountain courtyards, tea in hand, incense wafting over me… above my head an iron chandelier, with palms and birds… waitstaff wearing the blue and gold caftan that the men wear here, smiling at me as they light incense in the four corners of the courtyard.